 2# Constant current circuit using LED

-This is Constant current circuit using LED.
-Normally the voltage drop across LED while forward bias will be about 1.2 to 1.4 volts depend on type of LED by has the temperature coefficient is -1.5 mV per degree Celsius.
-Which similar to the temperature coefficient of junction. between a base and emitter of silicon transistors.
+This is a constant current circuit using LED.
+Normally, the voltage drop across LED while forward bias will be about 1.2 to 1.4 volts.
+It depends on the type of LED, which has a temperature coefficient is -1.5 mV per degree celsius.
+It is similar to the temperature coefficient of junction between a base and emitter of silicon transistors.

 Constant current circuit using LED

-And since the temperature coefficient of transistor and LED fully offset.
+Since the temperature coefficient of the transistor and LED is fully offset.

-Thus, Temperature occurs It does not affect the current flowing yet.
+Thus, the occurring temperature does not affect the current flowing through the transistor(IC).

 3# 7805 current constant circuit